ID

 2. See Prevention of Waterborne Illness

-3. Avoid swimming in pool for 3 weeks after resolution (asymptomatic shedding persists for 1-3 weeks after resolution)
+3. Avoid swimming in pool for 3 weeks after Giardia resolution

 4. Water Disinfection